metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 SQL snippets can be archived and unarchived.
 See [Archiving SQL snippets](../questions/native-editor/sql-snippets.md#archiving-snippets).

 You won't see archived SQL snippets in Trash.
-To see archived SQL Snippets, you need to [access them from the cSnippet menu](../questions/native-editor/sql-snippets.md#snippet-menu).
+To see archived SQL Snippets, you need to [access them from the Snippet menu](../questions/native-editor/sql-snippets.md#snippet-menu).

 ## Deleting metrics and segments